Tim's Coats: Wednesday, Dec. 13, 2023

 Viewers have until Friday, Dec.
 15 to donate to KRGV's Tim's Coats initiative.

-As of Saturday morning, Tim's Coats has received $17,490.
+As of Wednesday, Tim's Coats has received $24,396.
 Funds from Tim's Coats will go toward the purchase of new coats for families in need.

 Sports Video